cimug-org/CIMTool/dev-docs/Includes/CIMToolTest/CIMToolTest-README.md

 ## Overview

-CIMToolTest is structured as an Eclipse **plugin fragment** — its `MANIFEST.MF` declares `Fragment-Host: au.com.langdale.cimtoole`, which means it attaches directly to the `CIMToolPlugin` bundle at runtime and has access to all of its packages without requiring explicit exports.
+CIMToolTest is structured as an Eclipse **plugin fragment** whose `MANIFEST.MF` declares `Fragment-Host: au.com.langdale.cimtoole`, which means it attaches directly to the `CIMToolPlugin` bundle at runtime and has access to all of its packages without requiring explicit exports.
 This is the standard Eclipse pattern for test fragments: the tests run inside the same OSGi bundle as the code under